 Allahabad city was an important cantonment during the British Raj and it contains some beautiful remnants of colonial architecture as well as Mughal architecture, such as the Allahabad Fort, the largest of Akbar’s three forts, and the Khusro Bagh – the tomb of Khusro, the elder brother of Emperor Shah Jahan.
 Allahabad is rather untapped by tourism but it offers an authentic taste of history, culture and Hindu religion.

 It is most famous for the Maha Kumbh Mela celebration which occurs every 12 years and is the largest gathering of human beings on earth.
 Allahabad, or ‘city of God’, stands at the confluence of two of India's holiest rivers, the Ganga and the Yamuna.
 The river's confluence is called Sangam and this is the venue of many sacred fairs and rituals which attract thousands of pilgrims who come to bath in these waters throughout the year.
 This number swells to millions during the world-famous Kumbh Mela.

 Even when there are no festivals the sandy banks of the river to the east of Allahabad city are filled with pilgrims, and visitors can hire a boat to take them to where the rivers merge to see the visible line between the different coloured rivers.
 The last Allahabad Kumbh Mela fell in January 2013 during which an estimated 130 million people attended.
-The next Kumbh Mela will not take place in Allahabad until 2025, with an Ardh Kumbh Mela scheduled for 2019.
+The next Kumbh Mela will not take place in Allahabad until 2025.

 The History of the Maha Kumbh